World Bank Data

 The Database of Political Institutions can be accessed on the web site of the Inter-American Development Bank.

 Data is available in a zipped Stata file.
 Instructions on using ZIP files to compress and decompress data are available on this EUI page.
-Variable definitions are provided in this PDF file.

 The Globe of Economic Complexity